TELECOMNancy/tn-report/README.md

 Master Thesis Template for LaTeX
 =========

-This is a very basic LaTeX template provided by [TELECOM Nancy](http://www.telecomnancy.eu) for Master thesis.
+This is a very basic LaTeX template provided by [TELECOM Nancy](http://www.telecomnancy.eu) for Master thesis and PIDR report.

 Usage
 ----

-Make a copy the provided sample latex document called `example.tex`.
+Make a copy the provided sample latex document called `example-report.tex` or `example-pidr.tex`.
 Edit the different properties (author, title, etc.).
+Add your references in the provided `example.bib` file (or add your own file).

 Contributing
 ------------